 A little bit of history...

 Then came the revolution.
 During the early nineties the BBC changed completely in the way it was structured.
 The studios at TVC and Elstree came under a new department called BBC Resources and they were told they had to generate their own income.
 In other words - the studios and their staff were now to receive no licence-payers' money at all but would have to survive commercially by hiring their facilities on the open market.
-Thus, today you might find in the studios at Television Centre that several programmes are being made not only for the BBC channels but also for ITV, Channel 4 or even for Sky.
+Thus, you would find in the studios at Television Centre that several programmes were being made not only for the BBC channels but also for ITV, Channel 4 or even for Sky.

 In the early '90s, big changes also happened in ITV.
 At the beginning of 1993 Thames TV lost its franchise to broadcast to London on the ITV network (Carlton took over) so Teddington Studios became independent and most of the staff lost their jobs.
 Similarly, the other ITV companies began to make many of their staff redundant up and down the country, relying on freelancers instead.